 Select study groups have access to accelerator programs.
-Students enrolled in a study group with an accelerator program receive a weekly guide of exactly what to learn in preparation to pass a foundational certification exam.
+Learners enrolled in a study group with an accelerator program receive a weekly recommendation guide to help them prepare for a foundational certification exam.
 This is especially useful when used alongside scheduled check-ins and guidance times.

-In addition to video lessons within courses, students have access to a variety of features to explore and get hands-on experience with specific technologies.
-These features are not directly managed by you, but are still valuable to the student learning experience.
+In addition to video lessons within courses, learners have access to a variety of features to explore and get hands-on experience with specific technologies.
+These aren't features you can manage directly, but they're still valuable to the learner experience.

 |Cloud playground||Real server and cloud platform environments to practice and explore with.|

 Chapter 5: Report progress.
-Keep track of how your students are doing to see how you’re progressing toward your learning outcomes.
+Keep track of how your learners are doing to see how you’re progressing toward your learning outcomes.

 If you need help, please contact Pluralsight Support.